iftekmahmud/iftekmahmud.github.io/blog/shodan/README.md

 # Shodan for Security Researchers

 As security researchers, we constantly seek tools that provide deep visibility into the attack surface of networks, devices, and services.
-Shodan, often dubbed “the search engine for hackers,” is a powerful reconnaissance tool that indexes internet-connected devices, offering unparalleled insights into exposed systems.
+Shodan, often dubbed "the search engine for hackers," is a powerful reconnaissance tool that indexes internet-connected devices, offering unparalleled insights into exposed systems.
 Unlike traditional search engines like Google, which focus on web content, Shodan scans ports and collects service banners to reveal metadata about devices, from webcams to industrial control systems (ICS).
 This guide provides a detailed, technical introduction to Shodan for beginner to intermediate security researchers, covering its functionality, search syntax, and practical use cases.

 ## What is Shodan?